How to Automate Customer Service: A Step-by-Step Guide [2024]

 - Analytics and Reporting: The chatbot should provide analytics and reporting on its performance, including the number of inquiries handled, resolution rate, and customer satisfaction.

-- Escalation to Human Agents: The chatbot should be able to seamlessly escalate complex issues to human agents when necessary.
+- Escalation to Human Agents: The chatbot should be able to escalate complex issues to human agents when necessary.

 Popular Chatbot Platforms: